EDF Energy, working in partnership with CGN, is currently the only developer building new nuclear plant in the UK.

 Horizon was founded as a 50/50 joint venture between E.ON UK and RWE npower, and acquired land and agreed connections for Wylfa, Anglesey, and Oldbury, Gloucestershire, with plans to build around 3GWe of new capacity at each site.

-Hitachi acquired Horizon in November 2012, and proposed to build two of its own 1300MWe advanced boiling water reactor (ABWR) plants at each site, beginning with two at Wylfa.
+Hitachi acquired Horizon in November 2012, with plans to build two of its own 1300MWe advanced boiling water reactor (ABWR) plants at each site.
 The ABWR completed the generic design assessment (GDA) process in December 2017.

 Wylfa and Oldbury remain government-designated development sites for nuclear new build.

 NuGeneration Ltd (NuGen) was established as a joint venture between GDF Suez and Iberdrola.
-It acquired land at Sellafield, Cumbria, with the intent of building up to 3.8GWe new capacity.
-Nugen named its project Moorside.
+It acquired the Moorside site at Sellafield, Cumbria, with the intent of building up to 3.8GWe new capacity.

 In 2014, Toshiba acquired all of Iberdrola’s 50 per cent stake plus 10 per cent from GDF Suez (now Engie), which will remain as operator.
 In 2017, Engie transferred its remaining 40 per cent stake, leaving Toshiba as sole owner of NuGen.